StianOvrevage/stian.tech/_posts/2020-11-27-end-of-2020-rough-database-landscape.md

 <a id="Graph"></a>
 ### Graph

 Graph databases are cool.
-In a graph database the relationship between objects are a primary feature.
+In a graph database the relationship between objects is a primary feature.
 Whereas in SQL you need to join an element from one table with another object in another table with some kind of common identifier.

 For most simple use cases a regular SQL database will do fine.
 But when the number of objects stored (rows) and the number of intermediary tables (joins) become large it gets slow, or expensive, or both.